jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 ### 84A Temporary suspension of allocation entitlement for eligible industrial activities
 (1) The purpose of this section is to suspend temporarily the allocation entitlement of an eligible person in respect of an eligible industrial activity until the relevant participants face full surrender obligations.
 (2) This section applies to the allocation entitlement (including the provisional allocation entitlement) of an eligible person in respect of an eligible industrial activity calculated under sections 81 to 84.
-(3) Despite anything in this Act, an eligible person who carries out an eligible industrial activity is entitled to be allocated, in respect of an application made under section 86, only half of the person's allocation entitlement during the period—
+(3) Despite anything in this Act, an eligible person who carries out an eligible industrial activity is entitled to be allocated, in respect of an application made under section 86, only the following:
-  (a) beginning on the day that this section comes into force; and (b) ending on the close of the date specified for the purpose of this section as the closure date by an Order in Council made by the Governor-General on the recommendation of the Minister.
-(4) Before the Minister may make a recommendation under subsection (3)﻿(b), the Minister must be satisfied that the relevant participants face full surrender obligations.
+  (a) for the period starting on 1 January 2013 and ending on 31 December 2016, one-half of the person’s allocation entitlement:
+  (b) for the year starting on 1 January 2017, two-thirds of the person’s allocation entitlement:
+  (c) for the year starting on 1 January 2018, five-sixths of the person’s allocation entitlement.
-(5) This section is repealed on the day after the closure date specified in an Order in Council made under subsection (3)﻿(b).
+(4) This section is repealed on 1 January 2019.
+(5)

 ### 85 Allocation of New Zealand units in relation to agriculture
 (1) A person is eligible for an allocation of New Zealand units for an eligible agricultural activity in respect of a year if the person carries out the activity at any time in the year.